giuseppeg/refined-twitter-lite/FEATURES.md

 # Refined Twitter Lite

-Refined Twitter Lite comes with a set of features that can be enabled or disabled via the global `setRefinedTwitterLiteFeatures`.
+Refined Twitter Lite comes with a set of features that can be enabled or disabled via the global `setRefinedTwitterLiteFeatures` function.

 ```js
 setRefinedTwitterLiteFeatures({